clearmatics/asset-token/docs/IAssetToken.md

 ## [🔗](/interfaces/IAssetToken.sol#L94) `setEmergencyPermission(address who)`

-Sets an address as the `emergencyDelegate`, the only able to freeze the contract.
+Sets an address as the `emergencyDelegate`, the only address able to freeze the contract.

 Only the contract owner can call it.